 It's very easy to pick out the most recent trends in Japan because you'll see them everywhere.
 Here are some of the most noticeable ones in spring of 2018.

 Want to experience Japanese boat racing, Japanese Broadway, and top-rate illumination and projection mapping all in one spot?
 Or perhaps you'd like to try fruit picking or need luck in your relationship?
 Take a short trip out to Gamagori for these things you can't find in the big cities.

 This is a story of one person's experience of loosing a baby.
 Read about how the Japanese hospital dealt with the loss and the emotions involved.
-If you have experienced a loss or know somebody who has, this article may be helpful in understanding how to heal and the long journey.
+If you have experienced a loss or know somebody who has, this article may be helpful in understanding how to heal and live through the long journey ahead.

 Whether you're a pregnant foreigner or planning to get pregnant in Japan, or if you are just interested in the differences between the Japan and the West, this article details some surprising facts.